-[17:59] and it has a sentimental attachment to me because when Her Majesty and I were married December the 8th 1956 spent a few days on our honeymoon and came home to our little apartment and I was still on army leave came home to our little apartment in Olympia Washington and we decided to go downtown and open a joint checking account as newlyweds and we did at the National Bank of Commerce there in Olympia and as soon as we got our checks and deposited some money in the checking account we went around a corner to a local bookstore and with the very first check that we wrote from our joint checking account we bought this Bible and I thought it was such a cool Bible because it had a zipper in it well later it became a nuisance it was just a fad it wasn't such a good thing after all in fact
+And it has a sentimental attachment to me because when Her Majesty and I were married, December the 8th, 1956, spent a few days on our honeymoon and came home to our little apartment, and I was still on army leave, came home to our little apartment in Olympia, Washington.

+And we decided to go downtown and open a joint checking account as newlyweds, and we did at the National Bank of Commerce there in Olympia.
+And as soon as we got our checks and deposited some money in the checking account, we went around the corner to a local bookstore, and with the very first check that we wrote from our joint checking account, we bought this Bible.

+And I thought it was such a cool Bible because it had a zipper on it.
+Well, later it became a nuisance.
+It was just a fad.
+It wasn't such a good thing after all.